-- ➤ Switch the operating modes selector switch on Control to automatic.
-Pull out the key to prevent unauthorized persons from changing the operating mode. - ▶ To confirm the change of operating mode; the enabling switch must be released to do this. - ► Create, edit, or execute a program.
+- Switch the operating modes selector switch on the Control to automatic.
+Pull out the key to prevent unauthorized persons from changing the operating mode. - ▶ Confirm the change of operating mode; the enabling switch must be released to do this. - Create, edit, or execute a program.

-8.3 Shutdown after End of Operation
+8.2 Shutdown after End of Operation